S-type asteroid

-S-type asteroids are asteroids with a spectral type that is indicative of a siliceous (i.e. stony) mineralogical composition, hence the name.
+S-type (stony-type or siliceous-type) asteroids are asteroids with a spectral type that is indicative of a siliceous (i.e. stony) mineralogical composition, hence the name.
 They have relatively high density.
 Approximately 17% of asteroids are of this type, making it the second-most common after the carbonaceous C-type.

 Characteristics

 S-type asteroids, with an astronomical albedo of typically 0.20, are moderately bright and consist mainly of iron- and magnesium-silicates.
 They are dominant in the inner part of the asteroid belt within 2.2 AU, common in the central belt within about 3 AU, but become rare farther out.
 The largest are 3 Juno (about 240–250 km across) and 15 Eunomia (230 km), with other large S-types being 29 Amphitrite, 532 Herculina and 7 Iris.
 These largest S-types are visible in 10x50 binoculars at most oppositions; the brightest, 7 Iris, can occasionally become brighter than +7.0, which is a higher magnitude than any asteroid except the unusually reflective 4 Vesta.

 Their spectrum has a moderately steep slope at wavelengths shorter than 0.7 micrometres (μm), and has moderate to weak absorption features around 1 μm and 2 μm.
 The 1 μm absorption is indicative of the presence of silicates (stony minerals).
 Often there is also a broad but shallow absorption feature centered near 0.63 μm.
 The composition of these asteroids is similar to a variety of stony meteorites which share similar spectral characteristics.

 Due to their volatile-poor (rocky) composition, S-type asteroids have relatively high density.
 A survey of 11 S-type asteroids found an average density of 3.0 g/cm3.